COST GUIDES

 Laying turf is a relatively quick and effective way to spruce up a garden space and give it a fresh look.
 If you want to know more about how much it might cost to buy and lay turf, keep reading to find out more.

-How much does turfing cost?
+How much does turf cost?

-When it comes to the turf itself, the turfing costs can vary depending on the quality of the turf you’re buying.
+Turfing costs can vary depending on the quality of the turf you’re buying.
 Here are some average costs for real turfing in the UK:

-Budget garden turf costs– The most economical turf will cost around £2 to £3per m2, but the quality won’t be amazing so this type of turf is best suited for lawns that won’t get a lot of use
+Budget garden turf costs – The most economical turf will cost around £2 to £3 per m2, but the quality won’t be amazing so this type of turf is best suited for lawns that won’t get a lot of use

-Mid-range garden turf costs– For the middle of the range, which will be neater and more hard-wearing than the budget turf (if looked after properly), you can expect turfing costs to be around £5per m2
+Mid-range garden turf costs – For the middle of the range, which will be neater and more hard-wearing than the budget turf (if looked after properly), you can expect turfing costs to be around £5 per m2

-Premium garden turf costs– For the best quality turf that offers the most premium finish and durable lawn, you’re looking at turfing costs in the region of £7+per m2
+Premium garden turf costs – For the best quality turf that offers the most premium finish and durable lawn, you’re looking at turfing costs in the region of £7+ per m2

 If you’re looking to landscape your whole garden, you can find out more about how much it might cost in our guide to garden landscaping costs.